HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter4.markdown

 There are two things needed to make TDS Classic react to changes made in Rocks.

-1. The Hedgehog Development plugin must be enabled in the Rocks plugin screen.
+1. The Hedgehog Development plug-in must be enabled in the Rocks plug-in screen.
-2. The Sitecore Web Url (see Build Property Page above) for the active project configuration matches the Host Name in the Rocks connection dialog.
+2. The Sitecore Web URL (see Build Property Page above) for the active project configuration matches the Host Name in the Rocks connection dialog.

 #### Getting items using Rocks